nsg2318/nsg2318/README.md

 ## Hello World 👋

-This is Seonki Nam from developer's kindergarten🌱🌱🌱
+This is Seonki Nam 🌱🌱🌱

 ## Contect Me